DFHack/dfhack/docs/plugins/dwarfmonitor.rst

 * ``cursor`` widget:

-  * ``format``: Specifies the format. ``X``, ``x``, ``Y``, and ``y`` are replaced with the corresponding cursor cordinates, while all other characters are unmodified.
+  * ``format``: Specifies the format. ``X``, ``x``, ``Y``, and ``y`` are replaced with the corresponding cursor coordinates, while all other characters are unmodified.
   * ``show_invalid``: If set to ``true``, the mouse coordinates will both be displayed as ``-1`` when the cursor is outside of the DF window; otherwise,